TITLE: Youth Specialist I – Runaway and Homeless Youth Shelter

 - Conduct and participate in intake interviews to determine program eligibility.

-- Lead and supervise in the meal planning to include making of meals for and with program participants.
+- Lead and supervise in the meal planning to include making of meals for and with program participant.

 - Accurately and thoroughly document youth behavior, incidents, medications, and other program requirements.